PGallagher69/iothubs_with_raspberry_pi/10_vs_code_iot_toolkit/README.md

-# 09 - Using the Windows Device Explorer Twin #
+# 10 - The Visual Studio Code Azure IoT Toolkit Extension #

 We're now going to use the Visual Studio Code IoT Toolkit Extension to Connect to our Azure IoT Hub.